nowshad-hasan/interview-preparation/preperations/android.md

 * What is the relationship between the life cycle of an `AsyncTask` and an `Activity`?
 What problems can this result in?
 How can these problems be avoided?

 * Explain `Looper`, `Handler` and `HandlerThread`.
-[MindOrks](https://blog.mindorks.com/android-core-looper-handler-and-handlerthread-bd54d69fe91a) and [MindOrks Video](https://www.youtube.com/watch?v=rfLMwbOKLRk&list=PL6nth5sRD25hVezlyqlBO9dafKMc5fAU2), [Dev.to](https://dev.to/anuj/understanding-handler-looper-and-handler-thread-3anf), [Medium](https://medium.com/quark-works/how-to-use-thread-looper-and-handler-in-android-c0532f15b03e)
+[MindOrks](https://blog.mindorks.com/android-core-looper-handler-and-handlerthread-bd54d69fe91a) and [MindOrks Video](https://www.youtube.com/watch?v=rfLMwbOKLRk&list=PL6nth5sRD25hVezlyqlBO9dafKMc5fAU2), [Dev.to](https://dev.to/anuj/understanding-handler-looper-and-handler-thread-3anf), [Medium](https://medium.com/quark-works/how-to-use-thread-looper-and-handler-in-android-c0532f15b03e), [Medium by Gaurav](https://medium.com/mindorks/mastering-android-handler-4f710296bdc6)

 ### Working With Multimedia Content